Archfx/RACKETutes/setup/readme.md

 Click on the link that appears on the container terminal.

-If you prefer using VScode to access your racket kernal, you can simply do it by "select another kernal -> remote kernal " and copying the link from the container which looks like
+If you prefer using VScode to access your racket kernel, you can simply do it by "select another kernel -> remote kernel " and copying the link from the container which looks like

 ```shell
 http://127.0.0.1:8888/?token=91c5042b649115d20684412aeb83588ad8ce3c6ee0f96546